adarsh-142/End-To-End-ETL-Data-Analysis/README.md

-# Cloud-based Static ETL Taxi Data Pipeline with Power BI Reporting
+# Cloud-based Static ETL Taxi Data Analytics Pipeline with Power BI
 An ETL Pipeline implementation using Amazon S3, Snowflake data warehousing tool and Microsoft Power BI to analyze NYC Yellow Taxi Data (Oct.
 2024) based on taxi trips with refunded taxi fares in an attempt to prioritize loss minimization while focusing on taxi fare disputes as a factor of loss.